-- 1. Press in and turn control knob clockwise ₹ to the PILOT position. - 2.
-Turn control knob clockwise ₹ to the OFF position. - 3.
+- 1. Turn control knob clockwise to the OFF position. - 2.
 Turn off all electric power to the appliance if service is to be performed.

-Shutting Off Burner Only (pilot stays lit) Turn control knob clockwise ₹ to the PILOT position.
+Shutting Off Burner Only (pilot stays lit) Turn control knob clockwise to the PILOT position.

 MANUAL LIGHTING PROCEDURE